 Marigolds are such an easy annual flower to grow for your yard.
 They are low maintenance and drought tolerant.
 Learn how to grow Marigolds from seed to bloom.

 Marigolds are one of my all time favorite flowers so I plant them in my yard every year.
-The colors are so vibrant, they stand out amongst everything else.
-Here in middle Georgia which is planting zone 8, marigolds will bloom until after the first frost.

 Preparing the soil may not be the fun part but just smile because you are planting flowers and getting exercise at the same time which is a win-win, right!